input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/nodes/mithril-aggregator.md

 make debug
 ```

-## Release the build and run the binary 'serve' command
+## Building for release and running the binary 'serve' command

 To build and run in release mode with the default configuration: